Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes. the City must provide a good faith, nonbinding estimate of how long it will take to comply with the request "within a reasonable period of time" after receiving the request.
 The City is required to make a good faith effort to fully respond within the given estimated time.

 The City must prepare an estimate of the time and cost required to complete a request within a reasonable amount of time of receipt of the request.
-If the time to prepare is estimated to be greater than 1 hour, the City must notify the requester before proceeding.
+If the time to prepare is estimated to be greater than two hours, the City must notify the requester before proceeding.
 The City may request payment in advance if the estimated time to complete is estimated to exceed two hours or if the requester has previously failed to pay a fee properly assessed under the FOAA.

 A local government entity whose officer or employee commits a willful violation of Maine's FOAA commits a civil violation for which a forfeiture of not more than $500 may be adjudged.
 Under the current law, there are no criminal penalties for failure to comply with a request for public records.